ZigEmbeddedGroup/microzig/README.md

 - No support for `wchar_t` and `wchar.h` as it isn't portable between compilers.
 - Multi-byte character strings are implemented as UTF-8.

+## Customization

+Foundation libc doesn't really support much customization/configuration except for the hard required options.

+There is [`foundation/libc.h`](include/foundation/libc.h) which documents the behaviour of all required configurations.

+Right now, the following configurations exist:

+- `foundation_libc_panic_handler`, which allows users to catch detectable undefined behaviour.

 ## Development

 Zig Version: 0.11